emanmostafa0/airwallex/README.md

 * I have use useContext and useReducer hooks for state managements, to store the states and share the states between components. also to not have Prop drilling issue.

-* I have used Atomic design pattern for structuring the components: https://atomicdesign.bradfrost.com/chapter-2/
+* I have used Atomic component design for structuring the components: https://atomicdesign.bradfrost.com/chapter-2/

 the component sturcture: